hogchild/h101_crypto/README.md

 # h101_crypto

-This app is made up of two basic tools to encypt text using AES 128-bit encryption. h101_encrypt is for encrypting, h101_decrypt for decrypting.
+This app is made up of two basic tools to encrypt text using AES 128-bit encryption. h101_encrypt is for encrypting, h101_decrypt for decrypting.

 ```commandline